 But not particularly comforting!

-This, I think, is how it is now---now, in the economic weirdness that is 2009:
+This, I think, is how it is now---now, in the weirdness that is our current economic reality:

 Banks aren’t lending.
 Workers are struggling.
 Small businesses are in trouble.
 Newspapers are folding. (no pun intended) Restaurants are closing.
 Automobile plants are shutting down.
 Investment firms are laying off workers.
 Real estate is soft.
 Rich people aren’t buying art.

 Where is the money?
 Where did it go?
 When will it come back?
 Will any of it come my way?
 How will I keep my commitments?
 How will you keep yours?
 Who (or what) is in charge?
 What can I do to alleviate my own quiet anxiety?
 Can I (possibly) assuage the anxiety (I see it on the faces, I hear it in the voices) of the people I meet?
 What would make me think I could?
 Why do I have so much?
 How can I lighten my footprint on the planet?
 Why are people mean?
 Who are the fear mongers?
 How can we disappear them?
 Why is my country still funding evil war machines?
 Is this what God intended?
 Maybe there is no God.
 How did it all begin?
 Where and when and how will it end?

 And what’s all this about a “new paradigm”???